USA Travel and Corona

 Who is allowed to travel to the USA?

-Travelers are considered fully vaccinated two weeks after the second dose of a 2-dose vaccination series or two weeks after a single-dose vaccination with vaccines approved by the U.S. Food and Drug Administration (FDA) or listed on the WHO emergency list.
-Currently approved vaccines include:
+Travelers were considered fully vaccinated two weeks after receiving the second dose of a two-dose vaccine series or two weeks after receiving a single dose of vaccines approved by the U.S. Food and Drug Administration (FDA) or on the WHO Emergency List.

 • Pfizer/BioNTech